This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The resulting mass of stable, black organic matter (humus), which resembles fertile organic soil, will be made from composted feces.
 Pathogens shouldn’t be present in the compost because they can’t endure the thermophilic composting conditions.

 The product, which may be used to feed garden soil, is rich in vital plant nutrients like nitrogen, potassium, phosphorus, and many trace elements.
-The resulting compost might be sent to neighboring farms to fertilize crops if composting toilets take the place of conventional flush toilets.
+The resulting compost might be sent to neighboring farms to fertilize crops if composting toilets replace conventional flush toilets.

 This would stop the cycle of nutrients and spare farmers from purchasing synthetic fertilizers.
 However, the compost might contain pharmaceutical contaminants that need additional treatment because they travel through the body.
 Additionally, different state restrictions apply to the final disposal of toilet compost.